An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 \subsubsection{Assumptions}

-We work under three primary assumptions that involve the data, the prior, and the truth.
+In the end-to-end setting, we work under three primary assumptions that involve the data, the prior, and the truth.
 The first assumption concerns the covariance operators that characterize the end-to-end learning framework~\ref{item:ee}. \begin{assumption}[end-to-end learning: data and prior] Instate the setup and hypotheses developed in Subsection~\ref{sec:linear_ee_setup}.
-The following hold true. \begin{enumerate}[label=(A\arabic*)] \item \sfit{(simultaneous diagonalization)} The covariance operator $\Sigma=\Cov(\nu)$ of input training data distribution $\nu$ satisfies \eqref{eqn:linear_data_center_and_cov}.
-The covariance operators $\Sigma'\defeq\Cov(\nu')$ of the input test data distribution $\nu'$ and $\Lambda$ of the prior are diagonalized in the eigenbasis $\{\varphi_j\}_{j\in\N}$ of $\Sigma$ and have the representations
+The following hold true. \begin{enumerate}[label=(A\arabic*)] \item \sfit{(simultaneous diagonalization)} The covariance operator $\Sigma=\Cov(\nu)$ of centered input training data distribution $\nu$ satisfies \eqref{eqn:linear_data_center_and_cov}.
+The covariance operators $\Sigma'\defeq\Cov(\nu')$ of the centered input test data distribution $\nu'$ and $\Lambda$ of the centered Gaussian prior are diagonalized in the $H$-orthonormal eigenbasis $\{\varphi_j\}_{j\in\N}$ of $\Sigma$ and have the representations